Green Card for PhD Holders: The Complete EB-1 Guide for 2025

 1. File the I-140 Immigrant Petition for Alien Workers

-The I-140 form determines whether a green card applicant meets the job requirements for the position they are applying for.
-It also establishes the employer’s ability to pay the employee the required minimum wage.
-On average, the USCIS processing time for an I-140 petition ranges from 6-8 months, depending on the service center in charge of your case.
-However, if you use the EB-1 premium processing service, the petition will be processed within 15 calendar days.
+On average, the USCIS processing time for an I-140 petition ranges from 6 to 8 months, depending on the service center in charge of your case.
+However, if you use the EB-1 premium processing service, the petition will be processed within 15 business days.

 2. File the I-485 Application to Adjust Status

-While your Ph.D. does not automatically grant you a green card, you may find that many of the requirements for the EB-1A or EB-1B have been fulfilled throughout your studies.
-Things like exclusive memberships, scholarly published articles, and acting as a judge are all things that may go along with getting your degree.
+While your Ph.D. does not automatically grant you a green card, you may find that many of the eligibility requirements for the EB-1A or EB-1B have been fulfilled throughout your studies.
+Things like exclusive memberships, scholarly published articles, and acting as a judge of other’s work are all things that may go along with getting your degree.

 However, it is important not to assume anything about immigration law.
 In the end, it still comes down to the discretion of the USCIS.
 Only an attorney who has dealt with multiple EB-1 for Ph.D. cases is experienced enough to determine what qualifies as evidence effectively.